Allison Janney

 Early Life and Background

-Allison Brooks Janney was born on November 19, 1959, in Boston, Massachusetts, and was raised in Cincinnati and Dayton, Ohio.
+Allison Brooks Janney was born on November 19, 1959, in Boston, Massachusetts.
 She is the daughter of Macy Brooks Janney, a former actress, and Jervis Spencer Janney Jr., a real estate developer and jazz musician.
-Her upbringing included early exposure to performance and the arts through family interests and local theater activities.
+She has an older brother, Jay, and a younger brother, Hal, who struggled with depression and addiction for many years before his death in 2011.
+The family later moved to Ohio, and Janney spent much of her childhood in Cincinnati and Dayton.

 Early Career (1989–1998)